mnot/I-D/structured-headers/draft.md

 Note that in the case of lists and dictionaries, this has the effect of combining multiple instances of the header field into one.
 However, for singular items and parameterised labels, it has the effect of selecting the first value and ignoring any subsequent instances of the field, as well as extraneous text afterwards.

 Additionally, note that the effect of the parsing algorithms as specified is generally intolerant of syntax errors; if one is encountered, the typical response is to throw an error, thereby discarding the entire header field value.
+This includes any non-ASCII characters in input_string.

 # Structured Header Data Types {#types}